 If you want to gain ProBIDA status and you can demonstrate over 15 years design practice, you can apply without interview, subject to the support of two referees and the membership group.

-People with less experience can gain ProBIDA or GradBIDA status by presenting 2 case studies of their work in person, or remotely.
+People with less experience can gain ProBIDA status by presenting 2 case studies of their work in person, or remotely.
 Presentations are an informal learning and networking opportunity - not a formal interview.
 Other applicants and two experienced assessors are involved in an interactive format.
 Candidates and assessors are encouraged to share experiences and good practice.

 How can I pay subscriptions?

 Choose to pay individual or team subscriptions by monthly direct debit, or annual card payment.
 At the end of the application form there is a link to paysubsonline, with a simple account setup.